Tax Handling

 Order Total: $110

-We'll use an example with 3 connected accounts at the Global or Product level.
+We'll use an example with 3 connected accounts at the or level.
 We can assume any transfer values, but we'll use these for the calculations:

 Connected Account 1: 10%